The Funtoo Linux project has ended. This is an historical archive. Please read the official statement for details on the path to Funtoo's successor.

 Configuration

-During the first run, i3 will ask you to choose your "Meta" key - Alt
+During the first run, i3 will ask you to choose your "Meta" key - Alt or Win.
+This will be the key which you use to control i3 (switching/moving windows).
+Since Alt is usually used by several applications, Win (or Super) is a good choice.

-After that, i3 will create a default configuration file in ~/.config/i3/config
+After that, i3 will create a default configuration file in ~/.config/i3/config.

 X11 and xrandr